 11. Converse Chuck Taylor All Star

-They need no introduction – we all know that we’re not likely to be running in them.
+They need no introduction.
+Even though they were introduced as basketball shoes, we all know that we’re not likely to be running in them.
 The flat sole is comfy for walking but may not quite suit a jog.

 Either way, the sole is fairly grippy, so whatever terrain you find yourself on you should be stable.
-Low top Converses provide almost zero support, but that’s not what they’re about.
+Low-top Chucks provide almost zero support, but that’s not what they’re about.

 If you want a flat, textured-soled, stylish all-white shoe, try these out.